devEricA/CplusplusHangar/README.md

 A simple project demonstrating my experience with C++.
 This is a work in progress.

 # Problem
 C++ is one of the most sought after languages in the job market.
-While I have programmed in C++ before, none of my public projects use it, and thus, the only proof I had was my word.
+While I have programmed in C++ before, none of my public projects use it.

 # Objective
 Use C++ to create a program that displays aircraft stored in hangars.